Commercial auto insurance covers legal bills, medical expenses, and property damage if a business vehicle is involved in an accident.

 Comprehensive insurance covers non-collision damages, including vandalism, theft, and fire.

 Commercial auto insurance covers business-owned vehicles, but sometimes sole proprietors and employees drive their own cars for business errands.
+For example, a tutor or personal property appraiser might drive their own car to meet clients.
 Personal auto policies almost always exclude coverage for business use.

 Hired and non-owned auto insurance (HNOA) offers coverage for professionals who get into an accident while driving their personal vehicle to conduct company business.
 It also covers leased and rented vehicles.